 The condition disappears after birth, but within five years of pregnancy, 70-80% of women develop Type-2 diabetes, she says.

-The infant is also at increased risk of developing the disease in later life.'Owning up'
+The infant is also at increased risk of developing the disease in later life.

 Across the Western Pacific the disease is taking an unprecedented human and economic toll.